 I listen to the words, hoping to find an opportunity to strike, but there is none.
-The words are not vague, they are poignant and they cut deeply.
-Any appeal only emboldens.

 I awoke in the middle of the night, knowing the outcome.
 I see the decision as it's made, before it's told.
 An old tree has been cut down, and growth (terrible, awesome growth) gushes from the opening.
 A blaze ignites.
 It roars!